 Where the tenant is a student or not currently in employment, the tenant can have a financial guarantor to agree to underwrite any rent, utility bills, breakages, liabilities.
 A financial guarantor might have to be obtained in the event of the tenant being in employment for less than 12 months.

 Normally the financial guarantor would be the parents or relative; sometimes an employer; the only requirement being that they must be a property owner and over 18 years of age.
 The guarantor will be responsible for paying for any monies outstanding as a result of the tenancy.
 The guarantor will also need to pass the referencing procedure as above.
-There is an additional fee of £100 (inc VAT) for using a guarantor.

 What will I have to pay when signing the contract?

 Rents are normally quoted on a calendar month basis (i.e. £550.00 PCM inc VAT).
 The tenant will have to provide one month's rent in advance upon signing the contract.
 Following the first month's rental payment, you will be required to pay your rent by standing order.

 However, some landlords have different arrangements therefore upon signing the contract a representative will inform you of the payment method.